Strong cosmological constraints on the neutrino magnetic moment: RH neutrino production rate

 \eeq with $E_q =\sqrt{q^{2}+m_{f}^{2}}$ the energy of the fermion in the loop.
-In a multi-component plasma, the full polarization tensor is obtained by summing Eqs.~\eqref{eq:uupi}-\eqref{eq:gpi} over all the species $f$
+Note that this formalism includes all the effects proportional to $\mu^{2}$, as plasmon decay and electron-positron annihilation in neutrino-antineutrino pairs, spin-flip transitions and Cherenkov processes~\cite{Elmfors:1997tt}.
+Among these, plasmon decay is negligible in the Early Universe~\cite{Li:2022dkc}.\\ In a multi-component plasma, the full polarization tensor is obtained by summing Eq.~\eqref{eq:uupi} and Eq.~\eqref{eq:gpi} over all the species $f$:

-Our result is in agreement with Ref.~\cite{Elmfors:1997tt} in the limiting case of massless electrons.
-However, our approach allows us to extend the evaluation of the production rate to the more realistic case of a multi-component plasma, including both leptons and quarks, as the one found in the early Universe at temperatures larger than the QCD critical scale.

-Notice that the low-momentum part of the rate in Eq.~\eqref{eq:rate} features an infrared divergence which has to be regularized.
-In Ref.~\cite{Elmfors:1997tt} the regularization is provided by the thermal photon mass, $m_{\gamma}=e\,T/3$, which determines a low-momentum cut-off.
-Here, we propose a different regularization method, based on the following observation.
-When the photon approaches the on-shell condition, the imaginary part of the polarization tensor vanishes, ${\rm Im}\Pi_{T,L}\to0$, and Eq.~\eqref{eq:atl} reduces to a Dirac delta function $\delta(K^2 - {\rm Re}\Pi_{T,L})$.
-Therefore, the divergence can be regularized by replacing the integration over the photon energy with the only contribution coming from the on-shell photon.
-We underline that this treatment affects only slightly our results since the observables are obtained by integrating over $(p/T)^3\,\Gamma(p/T)$ [see Eq.~\eqref{eq:DNeff} in the next Section].
-Thus, the low-momentum contribution is strongly suppressed and different regularization schemes give comparable results.
+Our study extends the previous results~\cite{Elmfors:1997tt}, valid for a mono-component plasma of massless electrons, to the more realistic case of a multi-component primeval plasma, including finite mass effects.
+We underline that the numerical integration of the production rate in Eq.~\eqref{eq:rate} is stiff when the photon approaches the on-shell condition.
+In this limit, the imaginary part of the polarization tensor vanishes, ${\rm Im}\Pi_{T,L}\to0$, and Eq.~\eqref{eq:atl} reduces to a Dirac delta function $\delta(K^2 - {\rm Re}\Pi_{T,L})$.
+Therefore, we can replace the integration over the photon energy with just the contribution coming from the on-shell photon.
+This is at the origin of the peak in the production rate $\Gamma$ at low values of the neutrino momentum ($p/T\ll 1$) shown in the upper panel of Fig.~\ref{fig:rates}.
+However, this affects only slightly our results, which depend mostly on large momenta.
+As expected, the rate increases with the number of charged species in the plasma, as encoded by the effective number of entropy degrees of freedom $g_{*,s}(T)$.
+We find that $\alpha^{-1} \mu^{-2} T^{-3}\Gamma(p/T)/ \sqrt{g_{*,s}(T)}$ is approximately constant for $T\gtrsim10$~MeV.

-In the upper panel of Fig.~\ref{fig:rates}, we show the production rate $\Gamma$ for RH neutrinos as a function of $p/T$.
-For small values of the momentum, the rate increases due to aforementioned resonances, in which on-shell longitudinal or transverse photon excitations are exchanged.
-The rate increases with the number of charged species in the plasma which, at any given time, contribute to the effective number of entropy degrees of freedom,\footnote{We take the numerical fit of $g_{*,s}$ as a function of the temperature of the plasma from Ref.~\cite{Wantz:2009it}} $g_{*,s}(T)$.
-As shown in the upper panel of Fig.~\ref{fig:rates}, $\alpha^{-1} \mu^{-2} T^{-3}\Gamma(p,T)/ \sqrt{g_{*,s}(T)}$ is approximately constant within a $\sim O(1)$ factor for $T\gtrsim 10 \,\MeV$.
-After averaging the rates over a thermal neutrino distribution, we find that at $T= 100$~GeV the rate is